interkosmos/fortran-tcdb/README.md

 compatible to other Unix-like operating systems and Fortran 2008 compilers.

 ### String Arguments
-In some cases, wrapper routines are used to add `c_null_char` to string arguments automatically.
+In some cases, convenience routines are used to add `c_null_char` to string arguments automatically.
 Performance is therefore slightly decreased, as an additional function call is necessary.
 To avoid these wrappers, some interfaces are exposed directly, with a trailing underscore in their name, but null